seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Sir, sir, the first's for me; let her go by.

 **GREMIO**
-Yea, leave that labour to great Hercules;
+Yea, leave that labor to great Hercules;
 And let it be more than Alcides' twelve.

 **PETRUCHIO**
 Sir, understand you this of me in sooth:
-The younges t daughter whom you hearken for
+The youngest daughter whom you hearken for
 Her father keeps from all access of suitors,
 And will not promise her to any man
 Until the elder sister first be wed: